 After a BASIC program is written, it may be saved in the User File Directory (UFD) via a FILE command.
-(For information on the UFD, see New User's Guide to EDITOR and RUNOFF, PDR3104.
-The syntax of the FILE command internal to BASIC is;
+(For information on the UFD, see the Prime Disk and Virtual Memory Operating Systems User Guide.)
+The syntax of the FILE command internal to BASIC is:

-FILE 'TREENAME'
+FILE 'FILENAME'

-FILE 'TREENAME', S1, S2
+FILE 'FILENAME', S1, S2

-where TREENAME is the symbolic name of the file to be created or updated enclosed in single quotes.
+where FILENAME is the symbolic name of the file to be created or updated enclosed in single quotes.
 The single quotes are delimiters necessary to BASIC and are not part of the file name.
-The file TREENAME is updated; however, the contents of the BASIC program storage area remain unchanged.
-TREENAME may also be a parenthesized device name (see the DEFINE FILE statement discussion in Section 5).
+The file FILENAME is updated; however, the contents of the BASIC program storage area remain unchanged.
+FILENAME may also be a parenthesized device name (see the DEFINE FILE statement discussion in Section 5).
 The optional argument S1 specifies the first statement number of the BASIC program to be filed.
 If S1 is omitted, its default value is 1.
 The optional argument S2 is the last line to be filed.
 If S2 is omitted, its default value is 9999.
 All statements having statement numbers in the inclusive range S1 through S2 are output to the specified file or device.